stormpath/stormpath-framework-spec/registration.md

 This describes how we handle the response, if an account has been successfully created.

-* If the request is `Accept: application/json`, the response should be status 200 with a JSON body, where the body contains the account object, but ONLY the root properties of the account should be presented.
+* If the request prefers `application/json`, the response should be status 200 with a JSON body, where the body contains the account object, but ONLY the root properties of the account should be presented.
 All linked resources must be omitted, to prevent leakage of sensitive user data.
 For example: